Siddharth-Latthe-07/AI-receptionist/README.md

 # AI-receptionist
 ##### Overview:
-This project implements an AI-based receptionist using FastAPI for handling various interactions and Qdrant for vector-based emergency response handling.
+This project implements an AI-based receptionist using FastAPI for handling various interactions and Qdrant for vector-based emergency response handling with LLM.
 The application provides endpoints to start a conversation, handle emergency requests, store messages, and manage location-based queries.
 ##### Features:
 1. `/start`: Initiate a conversation and determine if the user needs emergency assistance.
 2. `/emergency`: Handle emergency requests and provide instructions based on the user's input.